kwur/new-kwur-site/_posts/2010-12-27-some-2010-favorites.md

   </p>

   <p>
-    <strong>Earth &#8211; A Bureaucratic Desire For Extra Capsular Extraction 2xLP [Southern Lord]</strong>
+    <strong>Earth – A Bureaucratic Desire For Extra Capsular Extraction 2xLP [Southern Lord]</strong>
   </p>

   <p>
     This one wins the packaging award this year.
 Beautiful gatefold with full color printed inner-sleeves, full liner notes, and THICK vinyl (some on clear, even).
 This early doom drone metal is so good I'm embarrassed I didn't know it before.
-Kurt Cobain's signature vocal-screams don't hurt on the last track either&#8230;
+Kurt Cobain's signature vocal-screams don't hurt on the last track either…
   </p>

   <p>
-    <strong>Amon Duul II &#8211; Tanz Der Lemmerage 2xLP</strong>
+    <strong>Amon Duul II – Tanz Der Lemmerage 2xLP</strong>
   </p>

   <p>
     Krautrock shred masterpiece.
-Previously a hard one to track down&#8230;
+Previously a hard one to track down…
   </p>

   <p>
-    <strong>Les Rallizes Denudes &#8211; Heavier Than A Death In The Family 2xLP [Phoenix]</strong>
+    <strong>Les Rallizes Denudes – Heavier Than A Death In The Family 2xLP [Phoenix]</strong>
   </p>

   <p>
-    Since all this stuff is so blown out I'm not so sure how crucial a vinyl release is, but it's fun to finally have my favorite Japanese band finally on vinyl&#8230;
+    Since all this stuff is so blown out I'm not so sure how crucial a vinyl release is, but it's fun to finally have my favorite Japanese band finally on vinyl…
   </p>

   <p>
-    <strong>Various Artists &#8211; Alan Lomax Southern Journey 5xLP [Mississippi]</strong>
+    <strong>Various Artists – Alan Lomax Southern Journey 5xLP [Mississippi]</strong>
   </p>

   <p>